 In general, pre-med students take the MCAT upon completion of their prerequisite classes to get into medical school.
 In fact, those classes teach the knowledge that will be necessary to know for the exam.
 Those are the very classes that prepare a student for medical school, which is why a person doesn’t need to select a medical major for their undergraduate degree.
 Someone can be an art major during their four-year college career, and with the information covered in their medical school prerequisite coursework and the MCAT, they will be prepared to handle the classes that are to come in medical school.

 As a general guideline, the MCAT should be taken with an acceptable score one year before the student applies to medical school.
-For instance, if you plan to apply to medical school after completing your junior year of undergrad, then you should complete the MCAT with a desired score during the summer after sophomore year.
+For instance, if you plan to apply to medical school after completing your junior year of undergrad, then you should complete the MCAT with a desired score during the summer after your sophomore year.

 One more factor to consider is applying to medical school early since they accept students on what they call a “rolling basis.”
 The earlier you apply, the higher your chance of getting into the schools you most desire.